 Echeveria runyonii Rose

-Echeveria runyonii is a fast growing rosette-forming succulent, up to 4 inches (10 cm) tall and up to 4 inches (10 cm) in diameter.
-The leaves are glaucous pinkish-white in color, up to 3.2 inches (8 cm) long and up to 1.6 inches (4 cm) wide.
-The flowers are bright orange and yellow in color and rise above the foliage on up to 8 inches (20 cm) tall, arching inflorescence, usually in late summer or fall.
+Echeveria runyonii is a fast growing, rosette-forming succulent up to 4 inches (10 cm) tall and in diameter.
+The leaves are glaucous pinkish-white, up to 3.2 inches (8 cm) long and up to 1.6 inches (4 cm) wide.
+The flowers are bright orange and yellow and rise above the foliage on up to 8 inches (20 cm) long, arching inflorescence, usually in late summer or fall.

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.